roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Whereas murmuring, Yuuyami quit the drawing room and head for Underground exit.
 I examined divers a probabilities, however none of them is coherent.
-The best  less objectionable inference is that the potentiality of existing theory being wrong.
+The best—less objectionable—inference is that the potentiality of existing theory being wrong.
 For instance, something regarding the case of utilization a time machine.
-It is possible that an old theory of the world should not have branch out and the present one shall be transformed is correct.
+It is possible that an old theory of the world should not branch out and the present one shall be transformed is the correct one.
 In other words, Lydia's tinkering with the past has affected the present.

 "Well, it is unlikely, however it is possible."

-For the record, since no one has ever gone to the past, it is actually obscure which one is correct.
+For the record, since no one has ever gone to the past, it is actually obscure which one is accurate.
 Nevertheless, it is  ever so doubtful that Lydia had constructed time machine in as short a time.